Beyond Finance (BYN) Hits 24 Hour Volume of $1.29 Million

-Beyond Finance (CURRENCY:BYN) traded flat against the US dollar during the one day period ending at 20:00 PM Eastern on January 29th.
-Beyond Finance has a total market capitalization of $14.09 million and approximately $1.29 million worth of Beyond Finance was traded on exchanges in the last day.
-One Beyond Finance coin can now be purchased for $1.59 or 0.00002717 BTC on popular cryptocurrency exchanges.
-Over the last week, Beyond Finance has traded flat against the US dollar.
+Beyond Finance (CURRENCY:BYN) traded flat against the U.S. dollar during the 24 hour period ending at 8:00 AM Eastern on February 4th.
+Beyond Finance has a total market capitalization of $14.09 million and $1.29 million worth of Beyond Finance was traded on exchanges in the last day.
+Over the last week, Beyond Finance has traded flat against the U.S. dollar.
+One Beyond Finance coin can now be bought for $1.59 or 0.00002717 BTC on major exchanges.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.